BoE's Weale casts doubts on QE, warns on triple dip - paper

-LONDON Another round of quantitative easing may not be "compatible" with the Bank of England's inflation target, and does not provide a definite answer to boost Britain's economy, Martin Weale, a top Bank of England policymaker, said in comments published on Thursday.
+LONDON Another round of quantitative easing may not be "compatible" with the Bank of England's inflation target, and does not provide a definite answer to boost Britain's economy, Martin Weale, a top BoE policymaker, said in comments published on Thursday.

 "It is certainly not self-evident to me in the light of the apparent stickiness of inflation that substantial extra support for the economy would be compatible with the inflation target.
 I am concerned about the stickiness of inflation," Weale is quoted as saying in the Daily Mail newspaper.